himanshu-pawar20/Sorting_Visualizer/README.md

-# Sorting Visyalizer
+# Sorting Visualizer
-## This project build with implementation of basic sorting algorithm like
+## This project build with implementation of basic sorting algorithm given below
 1. Bubble Sort
 2. Selection Sort
 3. Merge Sort
 4. Insertion Sort

-## This project has some key features ex.
+## This project has some key features like
 1. Adjustable array size from 10 to 100 values
-2. Animation Speed can be changed as per needed
+2. Animation Speed can be changed

 ## Some ScreenShot of Project
 ![This is an Image](./public/p1.png)